elchead/blog/content/posts/life-philosophy/index.md

 Wait to release a finished work.
 Move on to the next thing first, to feel less affected by public opinion.
 Their comments are about your past work.

 ## Being
-### Don't cave in - no regrets
-Resist the pressure to conform and do things because of societies expectations.

-Embrace to be an outsider who deviates from the norm.

-Don't follow external expectations, you will only lament later how all of it did not really matter.
-Don't take life too seriously.
-People usually care less and we are the strictest with ourselves.

-Ask what you want.
-Learn to be rejected.
-Do what you want now and don't postpone it for later.
-Later extends until it's too late.
-Take reasonable risks.

-Expect the worst.
-It's outside your control how much time you have with loved ones, but you can enjoy the present and express gratitude today.

-Visualizing the worst, avoids later regrets, because it makes you appreciate the now.

 ### Plan and be intentional
 Planning is time not spent doing, so don't overdo it, but doing without planning is time poorly spent.
 Plan your day ahead to not be distracted by the unimportant and impulses during the day.